Robbinsville High School (North Carolina): Athletics

-According to the North Carolina High School Athletic Association, for the 2012–2013 school year, Robbinsville High is a 1A school in the Smoky Mountain Conference.
-The Robbinsville mascot is the Black Knights, wearing the school colors of black and white.
-Prior to becoming the Black Knights the Robbinsville High School mascot was the Blue Devil.
+Robbinsville is a North Carolina High School Athletic Association (NCHSAA) member school and are currently classified as a 1A school in the Smoky Mountain 1A/2A Conference.
+The Robbinsville team name is the Black Knights, wearing the school colors of black and white.
+Until 1965, the Robbinsville High School team name was the Blue Devils.

-The school offers teams in a variety of sports: baseball, boys' and girls' basketball (varsity and JV), cross country, football, softball, track and field, volleyball, and wrestling.
-The Black Knights' football team has won 14 state championships in the A/1A classes, the last being in 2019.
-The Black Knights defeated Plymouth 21–18 to win the 2014 1A state championship.
-This was the first championship for head coach Dee Walsh.
+The school offers teams in a variety of sports: baseball, basketball, cross country, football, softball, track and field, volleyball, and wrestling.
+The Black Knights' football team have had a storied history, having won 14 North Carolina 1A state championships.